-You may have hear of brands like Nature Box, Conscious Box, or Graze.
-On Cratejoy there’s also a whole category for snack boxes with over 50 listings.
-If you’re looking to start a snack subscription box for fruit leather, popcorn, or some other (probably better) idea- make sure you’re aware of the competition and entering an area you can do better than anyone else.
+You may have heard of brands like NatureBox, Conscious Box (now Urthbox), or Graze.
+On Cratejoy, there’s also a whole category for snack boxes with over 80 listings!
+If you’re looking to start a snack subscription box for fruit leather, popcorn, or some other (probably better) idea, make sure you’re aware of the competition and entering an area you can do better than anyone else.

-Jams, Preserves, and Honey
+23. Jams, Preserves, and Honey

 Actually, most anything that goes on toast would make a good subscription.
 Nutella?
 Marmite?
 Seasonal fruit jams?
 Sign me up.

-Wine, Beer, Cider or Cocktail Subscription
+24. Wine, Beer, Cider or Cocktail Subscription

 James Bond always had to trudge over to Q’s lab in order to pick up the latest gear.
 What if it was delivered to his door monthly?
 How convenient.

-Pet Subscription Boxes
+30. Pet Subscription Boxes

-There’s a number of sports boxes on Cratejoy.
-Everything from Golf (The Swingers Box and Tee Club) to Cross Fit.
-But there’s still plenty of sports niches to fill: tennis, soccer, basketball, water polo, climbing, volleyball, etc. Start one that gets you moving!
+There’s a number of sports boxes on Cratejoy – everything from golf (like Tee Up Box) to CrossFit.
+But there’s still plenty of sports niches to fill: tennis, soccer, basketball, water polo, climbing, or even volleyball.
+Start one that gets you moving!

 Think quality cleaners, rags, and polishes to keep a car looking good.

 Jewelry subscriptions are very popular on the Cratejoy marketplace.
 What’s neat is that any number of boxes can compete in this market, as customers tend to look for curators that have the same style as themselves or specific artisans they like.
-Just produce good, interesting, and unique boxes and your customers will find you.
+Just produce good, interesting, and unique boxes, and your customers will find you.

-I don’t know of anyone doing this on Cratejoy, but why not mail out a product each month and then return it when you new box comes?
+I don’t know of anyone doing this on Cratejoy, but why not mail out a product each month and then return it when your new box comes?
 This could work great for products like luxury bags and jewelry.

 Baby clothes might be trickier than some of the other subscription ideas listed here because babies grow at all different rates and parents have particular style and clothing preferences.
-However, Ibsis estimates the kids clothing market is a $9B industry.
-Online sales of infant clothes alone was $937m.
+However, IBIS estimates that the kids clothing market is a $9 billion industry.
+Online sales of infant clothes alone were $937 million.
 There’s definitely potential for infant subscription boxes that do it right.

-Socks and Underwear
+46. Socks and Underwear

 Who says there isn’t innovation in the sock or underwear category?
-High quality materials, good fit, and great prints can all make a subscription box people are excited to get each month.
+High-quality materials, good fit, and great prints can all make a subscription box people are excited to get each month.

-Mystery and Puzzle Subscriptions
+47. Mystery and Puzzle Subscriptions

 Everyone wants to learn magic at some point in their life.
 Why not start a subscription box to teach the secrets of the trade?
 This could be paired nicely with a YouTube video series where the tricks are explained.